MSFT Forecast Today

 Key Drivers

-Risk AnalysisModerate event risk
+Risk AnalysisModerate setup risk

 Should you buy MSFT today for a short-term trade?